Header

 Materials and information on OLAT

-The following materials and additional information will be available on OLAT: script, slides presented during the lectures, exercises and solutions.
+The following materials and additional information will be available on OLAT: script, slides presented during the lectures, exercises and solutions, format and date of the exam.

 Module requirements